voltpop/vp-website/_pages/warwalrux.markdown

 ---

-## Professional enabler, amateur musician, and general fool
+## Professional enabler, amateur musician, and all-around inventive fool

 Drew Foulks (warwalrux) is a human being for both fun and profit.
 He enjoys spending his spare time, and doesn't _not_ do things.